-Swaziland country profile - BBC News
+Swaziland profile

 MEDIA

-In 2014, the government of King Mswati III further restrained an already weakened media environment in Swaziland, and both journalists and media outlets were targeted by officials through the use of restrictive legislation, Freedom House reported in 2015.
+State control of the media is strong and journalists are liable to be prosecuted for criticising the government.

-The government does not restrict access to the internet, but few Swazis can afford to go online, according to Freedom House.
+The government does not restrict access to the internet, but few Swazis can afford to go online.

 TIMELINE